-- a qualification from paragraph 1(f) or paragraph 2(h) of Schedule 2A and also the holder of a 180 hours certificate, or - a qualification from paragraph 3(b), (c), or (d) of Schedule 2A and also the (4)(b)(i) holder of an 80 hours certificate.
+• a qualification from paragraph 3(b), (c), or (d) of Schedule 2A and (4)(b)(i) also the holder of an 80-hours certificate.

-Subsection (5) requires that the transferee has, before 31 March 2008, achieved the required standard for entry into the third year of a full-time course, in any discipline of 3 or more years' duration at a third-level institution, as confirmed by the institution, and also is the holder of a 180 hours certificate.
+Subsection (5) requires that the transferee has, before 31 March 2008, (5) achieved the required standard for entry into the third year of a full-time course, in any discipline of 3 or more years' duration at a third-level institution, as confirmed by the institution, and also is the holder of a 180-hours certificate.